-5.2 Health Plan Advisory Committee
+5.2 Health Plan Advisory Committee for Health, Vision & Dental Benefits/Contributions

 The City will establish a Health Plan Advisory Committee to review and provide input relative to proposed health and dental plans for employees.
 This Committee will consist of one representative from each of the City's bargaining units.